annwon603/cse-15L-report/lab-report3/index.md

 //listed all regular files which are .txt files
 ```

-4. `find -newer`: this command is useful because it can the files that are modify more than a file you put in as an argument.
-This command then prints out the files that it find
+4. `find -newer`: this command is useful because it can find the files that are modified more than a file you put in as an argument.
+This command then prints out the files that it finds.

 Example 1
 ```